-Antoni Gaudi, that’s who.
+Antoni Gaudí i Cornet, that’s who.

-Gaudi was born in 1852.
-He was a sickly child, and spent much of his childhood confined to his bed or otherwise resting at home.
+Antoni Gaudi was born in 1852.
+He was a sickly child, and he spent much of his childhood confined to his bed.
 He spent the time observing the nature around him, and took up drawing.
 This led to him going to school in Barcelona and receiving his architect’s diploma in 1878.

 The Spanish Civil War in 1936 halted the work, and Catalan anarchists destroyed parts of the unfinished basilica as well as Gaudi’s workshop and models.
-But the work was picked up once more, and has been continuing in fits and starts ever since.
+But construction picked up once more, and it’s continued in fits and starts ever since.

-And if you think the designs on the exterior are spectacular, wait until you see inside:
+If you think the designs on the exterior are spectacular, wait until you see inside:

 Those columns don’t look like normal, straight columns, do they?
 Here’s why.
 Look up, look waaaaaay up:

-We decided to also experience the view from the tower.
-Most church towers can only be reached by a winding, dizzying set of narrow stairs, but here we actually had to take an elevator.
-This took time because of the increasing crowds, so we all had to wait our turn.
-But I would have to say the view was worth the wait:
+We also wanted to experience the view of Barcelona from the tower.
+Most church towers can only be reached by a winding, dizzying set of narrow stairs.
+But the Sagrada Familia offers an elevator to take you partway up.
+This took time because of the increasing crowds, though.
+Only a handful of people could fit at a time, so we had to wait our turn.

 Gaudi’s original plan was to have 18 spires built: one for each apostle, the four evangelists, the Virgin Mary, and the tallest one representing Jesus Christ.